sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 ## Vision

-### 1-year vision

-Enterprise developers can easily run code to create changesets across many repositories and codehosts, and track them to completion.

-We are focusing on enterprises first because the intensity of the pain increases with the size and age of a codebase, and with the number of teams working on it.
-Enterprises tend to be the places where those conditions exist and the need is the most intense.
-That allows us to be adopted fast, learn fast, and solve the most valuable problems for users that operate in a very large codebase.
-Some enterprises also have existing tooling that we can replace, serving as a validation that we are moving in the right direction.

 ### 3-year vision

-Bring the same experience to all developers.

-Once we have created a product that is a leader for enterprises, we will focus on making it available to the largest number of developers possible.
+Developers can easily run code to create changesets across many repositories and codehosts, and track them to completion.

 ### 10-year vision

-Automated code changes are a common practice for all developers.

-Making that happen requires two layers.
-First, making it easy to run code to create changesets across many repositories and codehosts, provided you know how to write code that changes code.
-We will have achieved this with our 3-year vision.
+**Automated code changes are a common practice for all developers.** Making that happen requires two layers.
+First, making it easy to run code to create changesets across many repositories and codehosts, provided you know how to write code that changes code, our 3-year vision.
 Second, writing code that changes code, or more generally making describing code changes easier.
-To deliver our 10-year vision, we will create interfaces that makes it easy to describe code changes and create an experience that makes it as intuitive to change code on the entire codebase as in an IDE.
+We will know we have achieved this when it is as intuitive to change code across the entire codebase as in an IDE.

 ## Mission & Strategy

 ### Mission

 We allow developers to focus on changing their code, without having to do any plumbing (building scripts to interact with codehosts and integrate with other tools and workflow).
-We help them drive changesets to completion without having to rely on spreadsheets and painful coordination.
-Later on, we want to make it easier to write and run code that changes code.
+We help them drive changesets to completion without having to rely on spreadsheets and painful coordination, as these steps are painful and time consuming, which encourages keeping old code around.
+We do this because we think developer's time is better spent shipping products than building plumbing and doing project management, and because having a frictionless way to make code changes will encourage all developers to keep the codebase quality high over time.

 ### Strategy